 In Tikal, enormous structures as high as 44m rise out of the forests and spread across the limestone and forested plain.
 Considering how amazing this place is and that dozens of temples still remain under dirt, I look forward to return in the years to come where more is excavated.

 Copan, in Honduras, with its intricate carvings on the stone stellas are unlike any other Mayan site.
 Other than the scuba diving in the Bay Islands, most people give Honduras a miss, but Copan makes it well worth a visit.

 Belize has Caracol and Lamanai temples close together that are both very rewarding visits.

-For those looking for a look at modern Mayan life, there is no better place than the Sunday Market of Chichicastenango.
+For a look at modern Mayan life, there is no better place than the Sunday Market of Chichicastenango.
 The colourful fusion of Mayan gods, Christian deities and the smoking figure of Maximon is something you need to witness.

 Ready to go?
 Get to know Central America better on our recently improved Central American highlights tour of Nicaragua, El Salvador, Honduras and Guatemala.